Waste Isolation Pilot Plant: Geology and site selection

 Exact placement of the construction site in the Delaware Basin changed multiple times due to safety concerns.
 Brine deposits located below the salt deposits in the Delaware Basin posed a potential safety problem.
 The brine was first discovered when a 1975 drilling released a pressurized deposit of the liquid from below the repository level.
 Constructing the plant near one of these deposits could, under specific circumstances, compromise the facility’s safety.
 The brine could leak into the repository and either dissolve radioactivity or entrain particulate matter with radioactive waste to the surface.
 The contaminated brine would then need to be cleaned and properly disposed of.
 There is no drinking water near the site, so possible water pollution is not a concern.
-After multiple deep drilling, a final site was selected.
+After deep drilling multiple times, a final site was selected.
 The site is located approximately 40 km east of Carlsbad.

 Waste is placed in rooms 2150 ft underground that have been excavated within a 3000 ft thick salt formation (Salado and Castile Formations) where salt tectonics have been stable for more than 250 million years.
 Because of plasticity effects, salt will flow to any cracks that develop, a major reason why the area was chosen as a host medium for the WIPP project.

 As of March 2022, the WIPP has received 40% of the authorized amount of waste set by the Land Withdrawal Act.
-More rooms and panels are to be added to accommodate for more waste.
+More rooms and panels are to be added to accommodate more waste.